taosdata/TDengine/docs/en/14-reference/05-connector/14-java.md

 - TSDBDriver.PROPERTY_KEY_ENABLE_COMPRESSION: Whether to enable compression during transmission.
 Effective only when using REST/WebSocket connections. true: enabled, false: not enabled.
 Default is false.
 - TSDBDriver.PROPERTY_KEY_ENABLE_AUTO_RECONNECT: Whether to enable auto-reconnect.
 Effective only when using WebSocket connections. true: enabled, false: not enabled.
 Default is false.

   > **Note**: Enabling auto-reconnect is only effective for simple SQL execution, schema-less writing, and data subscription.
 It is ineffective for parameter binding.
 Auto-reconnect is only effective for connections established through parameters specifying the database, and ineffective for later `use db` statements to switch databases.

 - TSDBDriver.PROPERTY_KEY_RECONNECT_INTERVAL_MS: Auto-reconnect retry interval, in milliseconds, default value 2000.
 Effective only when PROPERTY_KEY_ENABLE_AUTO_RECONNECT is true.
 - TSDBDriver.PROPERTY_KEY_RECONNECT_RETRY_COUNT: Auto-reconnect retry count, default value 3, effective only when PROPERTY_KEY_ENABLE_AUTO_RECONNECT is true.
 - TSDBDriver.PROPERTY_KEY_DISABLE_SSL_CERT_VALIDATION: Disable SSL certificate validation.
 Effective only when using WebSocket connections. true: enabled, false: not enabled.
 Default is false.
+- TSDBDriver.PROPERTY_KEY_APP_NAME: App name, can be used for display in the `show connections` query result.
+Effective only when using WebSocket connections.
+Default value is java.
+- TSDBDriver.PROPERTY_KEY_APP_IP: App IP, can be used for display in the `show connections` query result.
+Effective only when using WebSocket connections.
+Default value is empty.

 Additionally, for native JDBC connections, other parameters such as log level and SQL length can be specified by specifying the URL and Properties.

 **Priority of Configuration Parameters**